Timinator2000/Algorithm_X/05 - generalized exact cover/01 - generalized exact cover.md

 I’m going to add one last equivalent term to the updated table below: At-Most-One-Time Constraint.
 The requirement may be covered, at most, one time, restricting the options to being covered zero times or exactly one time.

 There is a reason the term “optional requirement” works for me.
 There is only one difference between a requirement and an optional requirement.
 With an optional requirement, not being covered never causes failure.
-As Algorithm X is looking for solutions, having no ability to cover a remaining requirement causes a failure condition causing Algorithm X to backtrack.
+As Algorithm X is looking for solutions, having no ability to cover a remaining requirement causes a failure condition and Algorithm X backtracks.
 That is not the case with optional requirements.
-Algorithm X doesn’t care if these optional requirements get covered at all, but Algorithm X does care that these optional requirements never get covered more than once.
+Algorithm X doesn’t care if these optional requirements get covered at all, but Algorithm X very much cares that these optional requirements never get covered more than once.

 <BR>